 Take N.J.
 Route 17 to U.S. Route 202 in Mahwah.
 Turn left at the bottom of the ramp, proceed south on Route 202 for two miles, and turn right into the Ramapo Valley County Reservation parking area.

 Short Line offers bus service from Port Authority Bus Terminal in New York City to Ramapo College, which is located about a mile to the north of the park entrance on Route 202.
 For schedule information, go to www.shortlinebus.com.
 Only limited service is available on weekends.

 The hike begins at a kiosk in the southwest corner of the parking area.
-Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
-Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
+Just ahead, you'll notice a triple-black-square-on-yellow blaze on a tree, which marks the start of the Vista Spur Trail.
+Follow the black-square-on-yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.

 On the other side of the bridge, the trail turns sharply right and follows the cascading stream.
 Soon, it begins to climb on stone steps, passing an attractive waterfall along the way.
 This beautiful trail section was built in 2017-18 by an AmeriCorps trail crew of the New York-New Jersey Trail Conference.
 After passing more cascades and pools in the stream on the right, the Vista Loop Trail levels off, curves to the right, and reaches a junction with the wide park road leading to the MacMillan Reservoir.